deanishe/alfred-workflow/_sources/supported-versions.rst.txt

     `update mechanism <guide-updates>`_ does not work on macOS 10.12/Sierra and older.

-Alfred-Workflow supports the same macOS versions as Alfred 2 and 3, namely 10.6 (Snow Leopard) and later (Alfred 3 is 10.9+ only).
+Alfred-Workflow supports the same macOS versions as Alfred, namely 10.6 (Snow Leopard) and later (Alfred 3 is 10.9+ only).

 .. note::